×

 When we asked people why foreigners move to Granada, they responded:

 "There are several reasons - climate, cost of living (it is very cheap to live in Granada), location (access to ski resort in 45 min by bus, and to the beach in an hour), plenty of historical sites to see, plenty of cultural things to do (theater, music, dance, churches, cultural events).
-Because it's also a university town and has two of UNESCO world Heritage sites," stated one expat who made the move to Granada.
+Because it's also a university town and has two of UNESCO world Heritage sites," offered one expat living in Granada.

 Get Quote